Is ADHD Caused By Nutrient Deficiencies?

 ADHD is a label given to a person when they exhibit a certain set of symptoms.
 The label tells us nothing about what is causing those symptoms, merely that those symptoms are there.

-Parents often find comfort in a diagnosis; it can help them access educational resources or explain behavior to teachers and friends or even to their child themselves.
+There can be benefits to a diagnosis; it can facilitate access to educational resources or help explain behavior to teachers and friends or even to the child themselves.

-But the next question I hope they’ll ask is, 'ok so what’s contributing to those symptoms?'
+But the next question I hope parents will ask is, 'ok so what’s contributing to those symptoms?'

-That’s the level I work at with the families when they follow our Resilience Roadmap; we look for stressors that are interfering with function and we use various strategies (including extra nutrients) to relieve that stress and bring the body back into a balanced state so it can function well.
+That’s the level I work at with the families when they follow our Roadmap To Resilient Kids; we look for stressors that are interfering with function and we use various strategies (including extra nutrients) to relieve that stress and bring the body back into a balanced state so it can function well.

 Symptom resolution might not come from just one thing (though sometimes families do find one thing that moves the needle more significantly than any other, and sometimes that thing is nutrient supplementation).